cusbg/MolArt/documentation/README.md

 If you are using a bundling system to build your application, not using NPM and not using the `script` tag to embed Protestant, you need to change the `require` location to point to the plugin script.
 The above syntax should work just fine if you are using NPM.

+#### Destroy PROTESTANT

+If you need to create an instance repeatedly , e.g. every time a user clicks on UniprotID you open/create a tab and spawn a new instance of PROTESTANT and when she closes the tab, you remove all its content.
+In such situations LiteMol (or rather THREE.js) does not release all the WebGL related structures and still tries to draw something into HTML elements which are not available any more.
+To get rid of the warning messages, you can call the `destroy` method.
+However, if there are still some callback functions active, which try to access LiteMol, you will get the

 ## Options and parameters

 All parameters for ProtVista are also available in PROTESTANT, which simply